 Motivating Your Team

-Furthermore, a healthy competition reward could be introduced to enhance motivation if necessary, such as voting for ‘Employee of the Month’.
+- Furthermore, a healthy competition reward could be introduced to enhance motivation if necessary, such as voting for ‘Employee of the Month’.
 As a manager, you are in such a powerful and meaningful position, that frequently praising and acknowledging team members’ good work can go a long way.
 Whether this is informal praise, public recognition in front of co-workers or via email – it doesn’t take much to give employees the credit they deserve.
 It makes them feel valued and appreciated, which in turn will motivate them to work harder.

-- As a manager, another factor that can aid motivating your team is Avoiding Micro-Management as a manager.
-Constantly hovering over team members shoulders won’t by any chance motivate them to produce quality work, but trusting them to do the job, will.
-Giving members a sense of authority and liberty to work will naturally motivate them to do well as they can uniquely contribute to the organisation.
+- As a manager, another factor that can encourage your team is Avoiding Micromanagement.
+Constantly hovering over team members' shoulders won’t motivate them to produce quality work, but trusting them to do the job will.
+Giving members a sense of authority and liberty to work will naturally encourage them to do well as they can uniquely contribute to the organisation.

 Encouraging the team boosts self-esteem, morale, confidence and productivity.
 A win-win for you, them and the business.
 In sum, to motivate a team, each team member has to be motivated.
 Apply incentives and opportunities uniquely tailored to them.

 The way work and the workplace are designed has a strong impact on performance.
 Teams will only reach their full potential if their manager is a good motivator.
 Consistently give effective appraisals throughout the year.